Good Earth Farm | ![]() |

 30+ years.
 It is an indeterminate variety that has very high yield of

 medium-sized (7-8 oz.) smooth fruit that taste great.
-For farmers, the percentage
+For farmers, the

 Paste Tomatoes